+A Dumi shaman with an entourage of officiants in eastern Nepal

+Indo-European languages range geographically from Colombo (Sinhalese) in the southeast to Reykjavík (Icelandic) in the northwest.
+Nearly a hundred Indo-European languages are spoken in the Himalaya.
+The Tibeto-Burman family encompasses well over three hundred languages, and the majority of these languages are found in the Himalaya, particularly in the east.

-A two-volume ethnolinguistic handbook of the greater Himalayan region In addition to Indo-European and Tibeto-Burman, four other major linguistic stocks encroach upon the Himalayan periphery.
+In addition to Indo-European and Tibeto-Burman, four other major linguistic stocks encroach upon the Himalayan periphery.
 These language families are Altaic, Daic, Dravidian and Austroasiatic.
-At the same time, the Himalayas are home to two so-called language isolates, languages which cannot be demonstrated to be related to each other or, indeed, to any other known human tongue, i.e. Burushaski and Kusunda.
+At the same time, the Himalaya are home to two so-called language isolates, languages which cannot be demonstrated to be related to each other or, indeed, to any other known human tongue, i.e. Burushaski and Kusunda.
 Well nigh a thousand different languages are spoken in the greater Himalayan region.
-This is why my two-volume handbook entitled Languages of the Himalayas, which attempts to cover them all, is 1,400 pages long and contains many detailed maps.
+This is why my two-volume handbook entitled Languages of the Himalaya, which attempts to cover them all, is 1,400 pages long and contains many detailed maps.

 Indo-European was first recognised as a language family, including Sanskrit and Persian, by the Leiden University professor Marcus van Boxhorn, who published the theory in book form in 1647 as an open letter to countess Amalia van Solms, the princess of Orange and wife of the Dutch stadhouder Frederick Hendrick van Oranje Nassau.
 This theory of linguistic relationship was quickly accepted in scholarly circles on the European continent, but only reached Britain in the 18th century.

+Saving the Himalayan Languages

+By George van Driem

-Tibeto-Burman was first recognised as a language family in 1823 in Paris by the welltravelled and well-read German scholar Julius von Klaproth.
+Tibeto-Burman was first recognised as a language family in 1823 in Paris by the well-travelled and well-read German scholar Julius von Klaproth.
 He showed that Tibetan, Burmese and Chinese belonged to a single family of languages, whereas languages such as Thai, Mon and Vietnamese each belonged to other separate families.
 Tibeto-Burman is also known by the obsolete names Indo-Chinese or Sino-Tibetan, but these two labels actually designate an obsolete, mistaken model of the family tree.

+Vanishing

+Ethnolinguistic Heritage

-VANISHING ETHNOLINGUISTIC HERITAGE Today most indigenous languages of the Himalayas are dying, endangered or threatened with extinction.
+Today most indigenous languages of the Himalayas are dying, endangered or threatened with extinction.
 Only few of them, such as Nepali, Tibetan and Kashmiri, have thrived.
 Population genetic and linguistic studies have begun to unravel how the language communities of the Himalayas have become so incredibly diverse.
 Himalayan populations preserve much old genetic diversity.
 The biological ancestors of some language communities have evidently inhabited the region since the last Ice Age.
 The long period of habitation in a complex topography has enabled great linguistic diversification.
 These mountains preserve a rich and varied ethnolinguistic heritage.
 Our work helps to reconstruct the prehistory of peopling in the Himalayas and the whole Indian subcontinent.

+Surprises in

+Nooks and Crannies

+A 'Ngalop woman cooking at Neptengkha, a native speaker of Dzongkha in western Bhutan officiants in eastern Nepal

-SURPRISES IN NOOKS AND CRANNIES The nooks and crannies of the Himalayas are full of beautiful landscapes and lovely people, but they are also full of real surprises.
+The nooks and crannies of the Himalayas are full of beautiful landscapes and lovely people, but they are also full of real surprises.
 Until the 1990s, both Gongduk and the Black Mountain language in central Bhutan remained totally unknown to science and to the outside world.
 Needless to say, the people in these language communities themselves, and their immediate neighbours, knew about their own existence.
 Yet even these people had no idea of how special their languages are in the context of Himalayan and Asian prehistory.
-Other truly special languages, such as the Lhokpu language of southwestern Bhutan, remained totally uninvestigated until they were first studied and Alongside a language as distinct and unique as Gongduk, all of the rest of the highly diverse Tibeto-Burman family, from Mandarin Chinese to the Chepang documented by our research programme.
+Other truly special languages, such as the Lhokpu language of southwestern Bhutan, remained totally uninvestigated until they were first studied and documented by our research programme.